-Side effects are defined as events occurring during or within 72 hours of infusion or any casually related event occurring within the study period.
+*Side effects are defined as events occurring during or within 72 hours of infusion or any causally related event occurring within the study period.2

 References: 1.
-Blaese RM, ed.
-IDF Guide for Nurses on Immune Globulin Therapy for Primary Immunodeficiency Diseases.
-Towson, MD: Immune Deficiency Foundation; 2007:10.
-2. GAMMAGARD LIQUID [Immune Globulin Infusion (Human)] 10% [package insert].
-Westlake Village, CA: Baxter Healthcare Corporation
+Younger MEM, ed.
+IDF Guide for Nurses: Immunoglobulin Therapy for Primary Immunodeficiency Diseases.
+4th ed.
+Towson, MD: Immune Deficiency Foundation; 2016.
+2. GAMMAGARD LIQUID [Immune Globulin Infusion (Human)] 10% [Prescribing Information].
+Westlake Village, CA: Baxalta US Inc.

-Sign up to get access to experienced Patient and Nurse Advocates, useful tools, and up-to-date information with our GAMMAGARD Patient Support Program.
+Sign up to get access to experienced Patient and Nurse Advocates, insurance and financial support, useful tools, and more.

 Ask an Advocate